The 1981 Ohio Hospital Association (OHA) annual convention provided the impetus for the beginning of the Healthcare Internal Audit Group (HIAG).

 - AHIA moves its international headquarters to Washington, DC.

 - AHIA attains approval as a registered sponsor of continuing professional education on the CPE Sponsor Registry of National Association of Boards of Accountancy (NASBA).

 - AHIA becomes a member of the National Health Council Joint Commission’s Liaison Network.

 - The National Healthcare Billing Audit Guidelines are published in conjunction with AMA, BCBSA, HFMA, AHIMA and HIAA.

 - A 5-year financial plan is developed in conjunction with a long-range strategic plan.

 - AHIA attains representation on the Institute of Internal Auditors International Business and Industry Committee.

-- The ten-year anniversary conference is held in Philadelphia, PA, drawing a record 341 participants.
+- The 10-year anniversary conference is held in Philadelphia, drawing a record 341 participants.

 - Membership exceeds 1,000.